 Plastic and other drug container materials can contribute soluble chemicals into drug products.
 There is a growing acknowledgement of the need to test for these extractable and leachable chemicals in these products.
-Chemical Solutions, partnering with Chemic Laboratories Inc., will utilize well established and developed chromatographic and spectroscopic analytics to provide Extractable & Leachable data assessing material compatibility and suitability for pharmaceutical use.
+SGS, partnering with Chemic Laboratories Inc., will utilize well established and developed chromatographic and spectroscopic analytics to provide Extractable & Leachable data assessing material compatibility and suitability for pharmaceutical use.

 Common Sample Types

 Elements Commonly Analyzed

 Any elements of concern that are a part of the manufacturing process or inherent in the packaging materials of drug products.
 SGS has developed its own method for the following elements: